MY BAR FOR WAVE, FOIL & FREERIDE

 My bar comes in the standard setup with 24m line length.
 The last 9m are existing of three extensions with 3m length with loop-loop connection.
 Thus you can ride the Pintxo bar with 15m, 18m, 21m and 24m.

 I always trim my kites so that I can ride all sizes with the same bar.
 I ride the 12m kite with the same 52cm bar as the 5m kite and that works great.
 I always use two bars for myself.
 One with 18m lines for the waves and small kites and another bar with 24m for the lower wind range so I have more way to generate power in the kite.
 Both bars have the same width of 52cm.
 Other bar-widths are in preparation.
+For thise riders who prefer a shorter bar for kites up to approx. 8m there is now a 45cm Pintxo bar available.
+For the bigger kites from approx. 14m you can get it also in 60cm width.

 Easy to maintain